domenkozar/domenkozar.com/domenkozar.com/_posts/2014-02-01-getting-started-with-nix-package-manager.markdown

   environment, use language agnostic tool
 - Binary and source install
 - Give your unix user the power to install packages
-- Did I mention it's portabale and built to be reproducible?
+- Did I mention it's portable and built to be reproducible?
 - [Other features I'm not going to dive in](http://nixos.org/nix/)